shawnsong/kubernetes-handbook/README.md

 Please refer [load-balancer/setup-haproxy.md](setup-haproxy.md) to setup the HAProxy load balancer.

 #### 8.1.2 Setup Nginx
 Please refer [load-balancer/setup-nginx.md](setup-nginx.md) to setup a Nginx load balancer.

 ### 8.2 Setup Keepalived

 ## 9. Setup Kubelet
 Kubelet is an agent that required on each worker node.
-It It works as a daemon that guarantees that containers are running and are running inside pods.
+It works as a daemon that guarantees that containers are running inside pods.
 It is similar to `systemd` in Linux.
+Kubelet only 'monitors' containers started by Kubelet.
+User started containers are not monitored.

+Please refer[kubelet/setup-kubelet.md](setup-kubelet.md) to setup Kubelet on worker nodes.